simone3c/AMTracker/README.md

 ## Description

 The device stores internally the timetable which is parsed to create a train list that is periodically scanned to discover trains on the subway.
 Every active train is then localized and finally displayed on the map.
 The map contains the 8 stations + some intermediate point between them to better represent the movement of each train in the network.
-An NTP server is contacted to retrieve the current time to keep the system synched with the real subway.
+An NTP server is periodically contacted to retrieve the current time.

 ## TODO list
 - [x] WIFI connection
 - [x] NTP support
 - [x] timetable parser
 - [x] train localization
-- [ ] train display
+- [x] train display
 - [ ] power management (for longer battery life)
 - [ ] UI (refresh rate - wifi connection - ???)
 - [ ] PCB